 The Skills Transition Plan details the recipients of the responsibilities for arranging training (supporting workplace learning) and standard-setting, explains what capabilities and resources they need to support those responsibilities, and describes when and how any changes will happen.
 All with a focus on making the transition as seamless as possible, maintaining support for workplace learning, and trying to achieve the best outcomes.

 We are talking with Te Pūkenga, Wānanga, and Private Training Establishments (PTEs), to understand their interest and capability.
 We are talking with our members and industries to understand their needs and thinking.
-We will be surveying employers, apprentices, and trainees to understand their needs and thinking.
+We will be surveying employers to understand their needs and thinking.
 We are talking to Skills staff whose roles are affected by the changes.

 All of this goes into creating the Transition plan.
 This will then go to TEC for approval.
 By the end of 2021, we expect to have an approved plan, and by the end of 2022, we will have enacted it.

 Following Te Pūkenga’s Roadshow for employers mid year, Te Pūkenga have made this presentation available accompanied by FAQs from the session which you may find useful.
 Read on for FAQs about Skills’ transition plan.